-This research test bed aims to increase the application, reliability and predictability of additive manufacturing focusing on the additive manufacturing of metals, polymers and ceramics.
+To increase the application, reliability and predictability of additive manufacturing, focusing on the additive manufacturing of metals, polymers and ceramics.